 A DevOps team will know how to establish clear priorities and processes when it comes to dealing with unplanned work, allowing crucial tasks to still proceed as scheduled.
 With the increased visibility and perspective encouraged by DevOps, teams will also find it easier to anticipate unplanned work and share burdens appropriately.

 Over the last few years, DevOps has become an increasingly popular standard.
-According to the 2017 State of DevOps Report, companies which use DevOps are able to deploy code 30 times more frequently than competitors, with 50% fewer deployments failing.
-There are even a number of free and open source DevOps tools developed by satisfied users.
+According to the 2017 State of DevOps Report, companies that use DevOps are able to deploy code 30 times more frequently than competitors, with 50% fewer deployments failing.
+There are even a number of free and open-source DevOps tools developed and updated by satisfied practitioners.

 Some of the most common skills and tasks associated with DevOps engineers include: